Randy Feenstra keeps 4th Congressional District red

 Feenstra supports renewable fuels while eliminating the grain bin tax.
 He received an A Rating from the NRA and opposes all infringements to the 2nd amendment.

-In an interview with The Daily Iowan on Tuesday, Scholten said he hopes Feenstra becomes more inclusive and listens to people on a greater level than Feenstra did in his campaign.
+In an interview with The Daily Iowan, Scholten said he hopes Feenstra becomes more inclusive and listens to people on a greater level than Feenstra did in his campaign.

 This story will be updated as results come in.